c-jg/construe/README.md

 # Construe
 Construe is a web application that uses AI and machine learning to read through thousands of YouTube comments and gather relevant data.

-Construe reads through thousands of comments in just seconds and displays important information in charts that make it easy to understand your audience.
+It reads through thousands of comments in just seconds and displays important information in charts that make it easy to understand your audience.

 ### Features
 - Scans through thousands of comments in seconds